 St. Don Bosco, Coat-an-Doc’h (Guingamp)

-In the 1930s the son of Mademoiselle Marguerite Marie de
+In the 1930s, the son of Mademoiselle Marguerite Marie de Saint-Jouan

-Saint-Jouan goes to boarding school in Belgium, where he received education from
+went to boarding school in Belgium, where he received education from the

-the Salesian Fathers of Don Bosco, a teaching congregation within the Roman
+Salesian Fathers of Don Bosco, a ‘teaching congregation’ within the Roman

 Catholic Church.
-The family decides to make available to the Salesians of Don
+Later the family decided to make available to the Salesians of

-Bosco to start a new school in Bretagne and gives them their estate in
+Don Bosco to start a new school in Bretagne and donated their estate in

 Coat-an-Doc’h.
 In 1934 Dom Bellot is asked to design to the existing castle a

 new school.
-On the west side of the castle Bellot designs two wings with classrooms,
+On the west side of the castle, Bellot designs two parts with

-dormitories on the top floor and a refectory (dining hall) on the ground floor.
+classrooms, dormitories on the top floor and a refectory (dining hall) on the

-In the middle of the two wings, the chapel is planned, with the large staircase
+ground floor.
+In the middle of the two parts, the chapel is planned, with a

 The design of Bellot has been partially implemented.
 The east wing was built in

 1935, next to the castle.
-The chapel followed in 1939.
-Pending the stairwell
+The chapel in the middle followed in 1939.
+Pending

-and the west wing of the chapel was a temporary facade.
-The second phase is never
+the stairwell and the west wing of the chapel was a temporary facade.
+The

-executed, the outbreak of the Second World War will undoubtedly have been the
+outbreak of the Second World War will undoubtedly have been the reason for

 The temporary façade is now the